readthedocs/blog/read-the-docs-2018-stats.rst

 which regained around half of our lost revenue.
 So for the second half of the year we lost around 15% of revenue from advertising.

-We now have 5 full-time people working on the project.
+This funding allowed us to expand from 4 to 5 full-time folks working on the project.
-This has made it feel like we're able to move forward, instead of simply fighting to stay in the same place.

 We also moved hosting to Azure_ this year in August from Rackspace_, who both have sponsored our hosting.